itsReemJ/Saudi-Currency-Recognition/README.md

 ## Files
 - `prepare_descriptors.py` → Extracts SIFT descriptors from dataset images and saves them in `descriptors.pkl`
 - `app_demo.py` → Streamlit app for real-time recognition
-- `requirements.txt` → List of required Python libraries
+- `requirements.txt` → List of required Python libraries, Dataset and steps to run the project